needle-mirror/com.unity.logging/Documentation~/index.md

 # Logging package

 The Logging package is a versatile and highly configurable structured asynchronous logging solution.
+It is meant to be used in high-performance servers and other niche applications where performant logging is required.
+It is _not_ a complete replacement for the traditional `Debug.Log` APIs.
+If your application does not have specialized logging needs, it is still recommended to use the `Debug.Log` approach as it is more mature and supports more common use cases (e.g. in-editor iteration).

-In addition to what you would expect from a traditional logging package (level, timestamp, stacktrace), it contains various ways to stream and record the logs  such as StdOut, text or JSON files, DebugLog, and your own custom implementation.
+In addition to what you would expect from a traditional logging package (level, timestamp, stacktrace), it contains various ways to stream and record the logs  such as standard out, text or JSON files, `Debug.Log`, and your own custom implementation.
 You can also individually or collectively configure these logs.

 It depends only on Collections package and Burst package; can be used without ECS.